tigerob/ruby-terminal-app-project/README.md

 Automatic testing was performed with the Ruby gem *RSpec*.
 See the *src/spec/* directory for details of these tests.

-Manual testing is recorded in [this spreadsheet](https://docs.google.com/spreadsheets/d/1PvqB1MU8PR_kv7414R-fcbAOvyT35I_X-Ep74Ys93eA/edit?usp=sharing).
-Screenshot enclosed below:
+Manual testing is documented in [this spreadsheet](https://docs.google.com/spreadsheets/d/1PvqB1MU8PR_kv7414R-fcbAOvyT35I_X-Ep74Ys93eA/edit?usp=sharing).
+Screenshot included below:

 ![](./docs/manual_tests.png)